IMCBioinformatics/DAAMS/README.md

 ## Method details and shortcommings

 Most of the methods used here have a lot of flexibility and the functions can take a lot more parameters as input.
-The table bellow explains the limitations and
+The table below explains briefly how these methods are used here.
+Also all output files are found in the output directory specified by the user.

 |Method      |  function Name| Output files|Information | What features are used     | What is not used|
 | :---        |    :----:   |          ---: | ---:|---:|---:|